tradovate/example-api-js/tutorial/Access/EX-2-Storing-A-Token/README.md

 This function will help us by caching the token and the expiration date of the token.
 If we use these helpers to get and set our access token, we can prevent our client from making requests for a new token on each connection.
 Let's see how they work.
-In `app.js` let's make some changes:
+In `app.js` we will make some changes:

 ```javascript
 const connect = (data, ok, err) => {